Marina Wheeler: Career

 In February 2016, she was appointed Queen's Counsel.

+In October 2023 she was announced as the Labour Party's advisor on protecting women from workplace sexual harassment and discrimination.

 Personal life

 On 8 May 1993, a pregnant Wheeler married her childhood friend Boris Johnson, whose previous marriage had ended 12 days earlier.
-They had met again and teamed up together in Brussels, where he was covering the European Parliament for The Daily Telegraph.
-Together they have four children, including Lara Lettice, their eldest child born 12 June 1993.
+Together they have four children.

 In September 2018, Johnson and Wheeler issued a statement confirming that after 25 years of marriage, they had separated "several months ago" and begun divorce proceedings.
-They reached a financial settlement in February 2020, and the divorce was finalised by November 2020.
+They reached a financial settlement in February 2020, and the divorce was finalised in 2020.

 In August 2019, Wheeler revealed that she had been diagnosed with cervical cancer earlier in the year and had undergone two operations to be in remission.

 Memoirs

 In 2020 her memoir The Lost Homestead: My Mother, Partition and the Punjab, detailing her family's history in India, was published.
 Her ancestry goes back to the city of Sargodha in West Punjab, present-day Pakistan, with her maternal family migrating to present-day India after the Partition of India.
 It was shortlisted for the 2021 RSL Christopher Bland Prize.